Program description

 Important ReMatch+ dates

-- Mentee applications and mentor applications open in GPS: Jan 9, 2023
+- Mentee and mentor applications open in GPS: Jan 2025

-- Research summary statement and program survey deadline: Aug 3, 2023
+- Research summary statement and program survey deadline: TBD

 Selection process and awards

 ReMatch+ applications will be carefully evaluated based on the merit and feasibility of the proposed research project, relevance to the student’s academic course of study, commitment to a diverse research community, and strength of the faculty adviser letter of support.
-Selections will be announced during the first week of March.
+Selections will be announced in early March.

 Post-ReMatch+ activities